Constants

 Run in playground

-In the above program, we have declared 3 constants name, age and country.
+In the above program, we have declared 2 constants retryLimit and httpMethod.
 The above program prints,

 Constants, as the name indicate, cannot be reassigned again to any other value.
 In the program below, we are trying to assign another value 89 to a.
 This is not allowed since a is a constant.
-This program will fail to run with compilation error cannot assign to a.
+This program will fail to run with compilation error cannot assign to a (neither addressable nor a map index expression).

 1package main